 POST-CORONAVIRUS REHAB ADVICE LINE

 This is an advice line for patients who are concerned about their recovery from coronavirus.
-It is open 9.00am - 12.30pm, Monday to Friday.
+It is open 10.30am - 12.30pm, Mondays and Thursday only.
 The number is 07969 334 704.
 It is being staffed by Physiotherapists from the Pulmonary Rehab Team.

 They can provide advice on: walking, exercise, ongoing symptom worries, getting back to work, mental health, fatigue, breathing more comfortably, strength, pain management, anxiety, traumatic reactions.